ElcoLuijendijk/beo/manual/beo_manual.md

 * ``AHe_timestep_reduction``, integer number.
 Use temperature at each x timestep for the calculation of AHe ages.
 This should be an integer.
 Ideally this should be 1, but higher numbers significantly speed up the model code
 * ``t0``: number, crystallization age (sec), the age of the apatite crystal (which may be older than the age of the hydrothermal system)
 * ``T0``: number, temperature of apatites after crystallization and before hydrothermal heating (degrees C)
+* ``t_cooling``: list of numbers or array.
+Ages (in sec) that define a cooling history that precedes the modelled thermal history.
+* ``cooling_rates``: list of numbers or array.
+Cooling rates (degr.
+C/sec) for each timeslice defined by ``t_cooling``.
+This cooling history is added to the initial temperatures for each node in the borehole, and defines the temperature history before the start of the modeled hydrothermal activity.
+Note that for now this is only used for borehole AHe data, the initial AHe age for samples at the land surface is defined by the parameter ``t0``.
 * ``T_surface`` : number, temperature at the surface (degrees C)
 * ``radius``: number, radius of the default apatite (m)
 * ``U238``: number, concentration uranium-238 for the default apatite (ppm?)